Wappo language: Case system

 The dative case, which is used to indicate the recipient or direction, is marked with -thu.

 The benefactive case is marked with -ma.
 It is used to mark whom the action benefits.

 The instrumental case, used with intensive reflexives and instruments, is marked with -thiʔ.

 The comitative case is marked with -k'a and is used to indicate accompaniment.

 The genitive case is marked with -meʔ.
 It can only be used in constructions with alienable possession.
 (Inalienable possession is expressed through the juxtaposition of the two relevant nouns.)

 Wappo also has a locative case, which is marked with suffixes such as -pi "away from" and -cawoh "on top of".

 Questions

-Yes-no questions
+Yes–no questions

-To mark yes-no questions, a question particle, /hVʔ/, is added after the verb.
+To mark yes–no questions, a question particle, /hVʔ/, is added after the verb.
 It does not have to directly follow the verb.
 The particle's vowel harmonizes with the vowel that precedes it.
-In all of the examples blow, the question word is glossed as "Q" and is also in boldface.
+In all of the examples below, the question word is glossed as "Q" and is also in boldface.

 The particle is usually at the end of the sentence, but as the example below demonstrates, it is not always sentence-final.
 Its location depends on the composition of the verb phrase.